venkateshk111/aws-site-to-site-vpn/README.md

 - ### Testing SSH

-    - Copy the pem files of other EC2 to Onprem and AWS EC2 and test the login via ssh
+    - Copy the pem files to EC2 Onprem and AWS EC2 and test the login via ssh

         ![SSH Test](./imgs/11-ssh-test.png)